 Infrabel controls rail traffic mainly by means of two systems: the Traffic Management System (TMS) and the Electronic Control Panel (Elektronische BedieningsPost - EBP).
 Via the TMS, the infrastructure manager is constantly informed about the position of trains.
 The EBP is connected to the TMS and is used to control the railway installations and signals.
-Applicants and other infrastructure managers can use the Track In system to monitor their trains/traction equipment.
+Applicants and other infrastructure managers can use the Track In application, available on the Business Corner, to monitor their trains/traction equipment.
 This allows them to take action in case of major delays.